pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Let's track our devops journey in typical "DevOps Day" style.
 Because we're [counting like computers](https://en.wikipedia.org/wiki/Zero-based_numbering#:~:text=In%20computer%20science%2C%20zero%20is,from%20zero%20rather%20than%20one.), of course we start with zero.
 In other words we need a goal, and we will be starting from scratch.

-Day zero is going to be your planning and design phase.
+Day zero is going to be your design, planning, and prep phase.
 Sometimes this includes various stages of research, and other times it is a matter of just getting started with hands on investigation.

 Every journey includes a beginning and an end.
 To demonstrate the Pulumi *Push to Start* developer workflow, we need a project to develop!
 For this adventure let's use Pulumi's [Pulumi Kubernetes Provider](https://www.pulumi.com/registry/packages/kubernetes) from the Pulumi Providers registry, which is one of our most popular providers, to deploy an app on Kubernetes.